SAP1EN/Wasserstein_GAN/README.md

         )
  ```

- Tracking the generator and discriminator loss over epochs (i.e. how they compete for the generator to learn):
+ Tracking the generator and discriminator loss over epochs (i.e. how they compete with each other for the generator to learn):
 ![](https://github.com/atlascu/Wasserstein_GAN/blob/master/docs/imgs/loss.png)

 ***